Face rubbing is one of those things that all cats do to their owners.

 Do Cats Like to be on the Receiving End of Face Rubbing

-The short – and unsatisfying – answer to this question is some do.
+The short and unsatisfying answer to this question is yes.
 Some don’t.
 It all depends on the cat.

-A particularly friendly cuddle bug of a cat is most likely going to ADORE you putting your face all over him.
+A particularly friendly cuddle bug of a cat is most likely going to love you putting your face all over him.

 We have one cat that is all about the cuddles.
 He loves to be held like a baby and snuggled in close against my cheeks.